rodolphe37/BluePrint-react-redux-styled-components/README.md

 - Clone or download this repo https://github.com/rodolphe37/BluePrint-react-redux-styled-components.git

-- For install node version :
+- For install node version doing in the console:
 - ``` $ nvm use ```

- Do in the console :
+ Then doing in the console :

 -  ``` $ cd BluePrint-react-redux-styled-components```